glynester/project-snowflake/README.md

 * View (and update) you profile
 Clicking the "I'm in" icon in the top left will take you back to the home screen.

+### Adding a project
+Create a project by entering a few details including the number of people you need, and the specific skills required.

 ### Searching for a project